sysbiolux/IDARE-QuickStart/README.md

 Repeat the process with "External Metabolites.xls" and "ReactionActivity.xls" which should both be loaded as 'ValueSet Datasets'.
 Even though ReactionActivity.xls contains only one sheet, the number of datapoints is unsuitable for itemized representation.
-Thus importing it as a 'Valueset Dataset' with one set allows it to be displayed e.g. as a Graph.
+Thus importing it as a 'Valueset Dataset' with one set allows it to be displayed e.g. as a graph.
 Finally repeat the process with "Internal Metabolites.xls" which should be loaded as 'Itemized Dataset' and is a two column header file, so the checkbox has to be ticked.
 Example descriptions would be "External Metabolite amount information" and "Reaction Activity during the experiment" and "Internal Metabolite Amounts at specific stages".